Accommodations

 Accomodations for Exams & Tests

-You must complete the “Test/Exam Accommodation Request Form” through your Student Portal Account 3-5 (three to five) weekdays before each test date to advise the Test Center that you will writing in the test center.
+You must complete the “Test/Exam Accommodation Request Form” through your Student Portal Account 3-5 (three to five) weekdays before each test date to advise the Test Center that you will be writing in the test center.

 You must complete and submit the form 3-5 (three to five) weekdays before the test date.